Unusual ruling ends class action vs Merrill Lynch over Zale deal

 Merrill Lynch never told Zale's board that a month before it was hired by the board the bank made a presentation to Signet's chief financial officer about acquiring Zales for $17 to $21 a share.

-Last year, shareholders of ambulance company Rural/Metro won $76 million in damages against RBC Capital Markets, a unit of Royal Bank of Canada (RY.TO).
+Last year, shareholders of ambulance company Rural/Metro won $76 million in damages against RBC Capital Markets, a unit of Royal Bank of Canada.
 Like Merrill with Zale, RBC was alleged to have aided the Rural/Metro board in breaching its duty to shareholders.

 The Delaware Supreme Court is considering RBC's appeal of the Rural/Metro ruling.